TSEPLNK/xmriginst/README.md

 Firstly, open the script by executing "./linux_xmriginst",

-If you already have a XMRig installed in "~/xmrig/build", you can change the config by choosing the second variant.
+If you already have XMRig installed in "~/xmrig/build", you can change the config by choosing the second variant.

 If you want to install XMRig, choose the first variant,